Landing Page vs. Sales Page: Which One Do You Need?

 2. Short-form sales pages

-A short-form sales page is your typical product page on Amazon, ecommerce stores, or even info-product pages.
+A short-form sales page is your typical product page on a multi-vendor marketplace platform like Amazon, ecommerce stores, or even info-product pages.

 Generally, these pages include: